-(Spring and Summer, Course Offered Every Year) A survey of the major theories and empirical findings in the field.
+(Spring and Summer, Course Offered Every Year)

+A survey of the major theories and empirical findings in the field.
 Emphasis is placed on the active strategies and thought processes used in remembering, speaking and understanding language, reading, concept learning, and problem solving.
 Prerequisite: PSY-100.

-PSY-440 Special Topics in Psychology
+PSY-440 Special Topics in Psychology (1.00-3.00 cr.)

-tology (1.00-3.00 cr.)
-(Varies, Contact Department Head)